mvolkmann/wrec/README.md

 - Wrec enables specifying the content of a `textarea` element with a JavaScript expressions in its text content.

+Wrec components have many of the features provided by Alpine.js.

 ## Getting Started

 Let's use wrec to implement a counter component.